-3.8.4 Vector Data
+3.6.4 Vector Data

 Data in GIS applications often come in a geometric form.
 That is, one might encounter data describing, say, population by census region, or road networks.
 These are termed vector data sources.
-Geotrellis wraps JTS geometries in a Scala interface and then provides the tools to produce raster data from that vector data, or simply to work directly with the vector data itself.
+Geotrellis uses JTS geometries, but provides some code to make the use of that library's classes easier and more idiomatic in a Scala context.
+We provide some added vector capabilities and tools to produce raster data from vector data.
 Vector data comes either as raw geometry, or as feature data-that is, geometry with associated data-and can be read from a variety of sources.